Bazinga5/tic-tac-toe/designReport.md

 We are using Camel casing for functions and variables.
 Wer are using Pascal casing for classes.

-//Something about pairprogramming.
 Pair Programming
 ------------------
-We used the XP methodology "pair programming" quite a bit in this project.
+We plan to implement the XP methodology "pair programming" quite a bit for this project.
 Pair programming tends to produce higher quality design, everybody gains a working knowldedge of the entire codebase and the pair is more likely to "do the right thing".
-And also, great minds think alike.

 GitHub rules
 ----------------